 Because serverless providers manage backend security for their customers, serverless customers are only responsible for securing the front end of their application.
 In this sense, serverless customers have less attack vectors to guard against than if their application was run in containers.
 However, the isolation properties of containers provide a degree of security that is not present in multitenant serverless architecture; as such, serverless providers who do not take care to isolate customers’ applications put them at risk.

 Both serverless and containers are much more agile than legacy applications, as they allow for CI/CD, rapid deployment, and more elasticity.
 However, the simplicity of working with serverless—or “low barrier to entry”—makes it easier to develop applications, resulting in faster time to market.
-In addition, serverless scales automatically—although it should be noted that some FaaS, such as AWS Lambda, run inside of containers and require clients to apportion memory for each function, requiring some provisioning and guesswork in order to scale.
+In addition, serverless scales automatically—although it should be noted that some serverless compute services, such as AWS Lambda, run inside of containers and require clients to apportion memory for each function, requiring some provisioning and guesswork in order to scale.

 However, portability can be an issue for serverless customers.
 Cloud companies that tightly couple functions to other services put clients at risk of vendor lock-in.
 Since serverless provides customers with less control over their tools and programming languages, moving to another provider may not be possible without rewriting code.